Skip to main content

 When teaching music with traditional methods, we can get so caught up with reading from a page and trying to play exactly what’s written, that we lose sight of the communal aspects that should be at the heart of music making.

 I hope that giving groove the spotlight has, firstly, helped you think about rhythm a little differently, and secondly, has helped give you some ideas on how to redirect the focus away from written music and back toward having fun making sounds together.
-Because the truth is that people won’t always notice when the music is right or wrong, but they definitely will notice when it grooves.
+The truth is that people won’t always notice when the music is right or wrong, but they definitely will notice when it grooves.

 Start Music Smarter With Soundbops!